JonathanDPal/charistesting/organizational_scripts/README.md

 everything organized properly.

-check.py: This script searched through a top level output directory (HR8799 specifically in this case), then indicated how many parameter combinations had been completed and how many were left.
+check.py: This script searched through a top level output directory indicated by command line argument, then indicated how many parameter combinations had been completed and how many were left, based on hard coded values for each parameter.

 injection_locations.py: This script will take in some hard coded suggestions for position angles and